tailcalled/BestPLEver/README.md

 The arithmetic operators are not as exact as possible.
 They add a little bit of randomness in order to discourage checking floating point equality, which is a very unstable operation.

 These operations allow the writing of all interesting programs, but we may add more operations in the future for the sake of convenience.
+It should be noted that because of a lack of preset operators, there is no way to set new variables, and the name of all variables are therefore strings.
+This will probably be remedied in the future.